Rape

 Significant Provisions Proposed in the Bill and their Challenges:

 putting them into a persistent vegetative state.
-Unlike the BNSS which allows the judicial
+Unlike the BNSS, which allows judicial

 discretion where the court may impose a life imprisonment or any other fixed prison term.
 The